pirica/adult-pay-sites/README.md

 - Kodi's automatic update check cycle happens every 6 hours, so you have nothing to just use the addon and when an update were avaliable will ben instaled.
 But if you don't want to wait, you can force to upadate them, selecting the repo, displaying the context menu and choose "check for updates".
 The repo (and the addon inside) will be forced to update.

-# 4th - Using the Addon
-- You can change the language of the interface under  "settings > language"
-- You need a premium acount in www.filesmonster.com to wach and download the videos, without this acount you only can browse betwen the full video catallogue from filesmonster.com, but not play them.
-- You can watch movies online, download and "add to your filesmonster favorite list", just hold "menu" over a video and choose the apropiate option from the context menu.
-- All the contents are provided and distributed by Filesmonster.com under its legal agrements (only legal content upladed by diferent studios is allowed).
-Read the [Legal rules"](http://filesmonster.com/rules/) from filemonster.com for more information.
-- This Addon uses the ofical filesmonster.com API cortesy of filesmonster.com

 ## MODE C: INSTALL FILESMONSTER REPO URL SOURCE AND THEN FILESMONSTER ADDON FROM KODI (advanced installation procedure)